NoumenaDigital/npl-language-server/CONTRIBUTING.md

 **Important**: Workflows will only run after a CODEOWNER has approved the PR.
 This is a security measure to protect our CI/CD infrastructure.

+#### PR description trailers

+PR descriptions *should* contain a line containing either `Release: true` or `Release: false`.
+It should be set to `true` if the PR contains new features or fixes that are relevant to users.

+An optional `Ticket: ST-XXXX` trailer referencing an internal JIRA ticket can also be specified.

 ## Development Process

 1. Fork the repository